S-Slavin/s-slavin.github.io/README.md

 # Portfolio Site

-A modern, responsive portfolio website built with HTML, CSS, and Node.js, deployed on GitHub Pages.
+A modern, responsive portfolio website built with HTML, CSS, and JavaScript, deployed on GitHub Pages.

 ## Features
 - Responsive design for all devices